shaneshibu/sei-project-2/readme.md

 # General Assembly SEI Project 2: MovieBored
 ## Introduction
-The second project of the course was pair-code a React application that consumed a public API.
+The second project of the course was to pair-code a React application that consumed a public API.

 We chose to recreate a movie database website.